 Much of the research gleaned through her study, life experiences and interviews also translates into activity through events that raise awareness of health issues and the importance of connected communities.
-These are done through community events such as the International Women’s Day Festival (IWD) and which started out as a one day celebration and finished 3 years later as a whole week festival of events around the area; the International Men's Day (IMD) which grew year on year and was a bringing together of old and young in a push kart day extravaganza!
+These have included community events such as the International Women’s Day Festival (IWD) and which started out as a one-day celebration and finished 3 years later as a whole week festival of events around the area; the International Men's Day (IMD) which grew year on year and was a bringing together of old and young in a push kart day extravaganza!
 The IMD event raised funds for the StreetWork mentoring program.
 In 2018 the work Lucy has done with supporting awareness around Women's Health and wellbeing expanded to include Wellbeing for Women, an initiative to host monthly wellbeing groups with other local community women who are fundamental to the International Women's Day Festival each year.

 She has been involved in a voluntary capacity with many community projects and initiatives such as Hornsby Connect, PCYC and Ku-ring-gai council youth events and has served on committees and boards.